 Follow the below instruction to enable USB debugging:

 1) For Android 2.3 or earlier: Enter "Settings" < Click "Applications" < Click "Development" < Check "USB debugging".

 2) For Android 3.0 to 4.1: Enter "Settings" < Click "Developer options" < Check "USB debugging".

 3) For Android 4.2 or newer: Enter "Settings" < Click "About Phone" < Tap "Build number" for several times until getting a note "You are under developer mode" < Back to "Settings" < Click "Developer options" < Check "USB debugging".

 When the USB debugging is enabled, click "Allow" on your phone to allow the program super user authorization when an Superuser Request pops up.

 Your Android device will be detected by the program and all your Android data, such as Music, Videos, Photos, Contacts, Apps, Books, etc. will be scanned at the same time.
-They will show up in the upper window, allowing you to check them one by one in details.
-Just choose each category and preview the contained files in the below.
+They will show up in the upper window, allowing you to check them one by one in detail.
+Just choose each category and preview the contained files below.

 Step 3.
 Backup Android data without rooting

 Feel free to select the files you want to backup on your computer, mark them and then click the button of "Export" to start the Android data backup process without rooting the device.
 The versatile Android data backup tool allows you to customize an output folder to save the exported Android data.